Is Angelina Jolie Getting Married To Rumored British Boyfriend? Plus, What Does Brad Pitt Think?

 Angelina Jolie may be technically married to Brad Pitt but new reports suggest the actress has already moved on.

-As she and Pitt prepare to finalize their divorce, rumors are swirling in regard to Jolie’s potential new romance — and alleged plans to get married to her British mystery man just months into their rumored relationship.
+As she and Pitt prepare to finalize their divorce, rumors are swirling in regards to Jolie’s potential new romance — and alleged plans to get married to her British mystery man just months into their rumored relationship.

-On April 16, the International Business Times shared a report from In Touch Weekly magazine which suggested Angelina Jolie had shocked Brad Pitt with news of her new man.
+On April 16, the International Business Times shared a report from In Touch Weekly magazine, which suggested Angelina Jolie had shocked Brad Pitt with news of her new man.

 “The news caught Brad completely off-guard.
 He had no idea [Angelina Jolie] was seeing anybody, let alone someone she’s considering marrying,” the magazine’s insider stated.